PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning: Methods

-Before knowledge transfer, the cheap-sensor \texttt{PhysioMAE} models (ECG, BVP, ACC, TEMP) are pretrained jointly in a self-supervised manner, while the EDA \texttt{PhysioMAE} is pretrained separately.
-Inputs of length $3840$ samples at $64$\,Hz are split into non-overlapping patches (size $96$), embedded, and processed by a transformer encoder (embedding dimension $1024$, depth $8$, heads $8$).
-A lightweight decoder (dimension $512$, depth $4$, heads $8$) reconstructs the masked signal.
-Each cheap-sensor encoder outputs two embeddings: \emph{shared} embeddings (modality-invariant, shown in colors) and \emph{private} embeddings (modality-specific, shown in white in \figureref{fig:pretraining}).
-The private/shared embedding separation is implemented with a random private mask.
-The EDA encoder only outputs private embeddings, since EDA does not undergo alignment with other signals.
+Before knowledge transfer, the student \texttt{PhysioMAE} models (ECG, BVP, ACC, TEMP) are pretrained jointly in a self-supervised manner, while the teacher \texttt{PhysioMAE} (EDA) is pretrained separately (\cref{fig:pretraining}).
+Inputs of length 3,840 samples at 64\,Hz are split into non-overlapping patches (size 96), embedded, and processed by a transformer encoder (embedding dimension 1024, depth 8, heads 8).
+A lightweight decoder (dimension 512, depth 4, heads 8) reconstructs masked signal patches.

+\paragraph{Shared--private decomposition.} Each student encoder outputs two types of embeddings: \emph{shared} embeddings (modality-invariant) and \emph{private} embeddings (modality-specific), separated via a random binary mask.
+The teacher encoder does not undergo the shared/private split, since it does not participate in cross-modal alignment.